SuyiWu/Measurement-Data-Visualization/README.md

 # Measurement-Data-Visualization

-This is assignment for elective course at Fordham MSSD program.
+These are assignments for elective course at Fordham MSSD program.